Sulfikarpk/Reverse_vending-_machine/README.md

 If the detected object is a **Plastic Bottle**:

 - Raspberry Pi sets Digital Output Pin 1 HIGH.
-- Arduino Mega receives the signal.
+- Arduino uno receives the signal.
 - The internal servo mechanism opens the plastic bottle pathway.
 - The bottle is transferred into the plastic collection compartment.